strmprivacy/docs/docs/quickstart/ccd/interacting.md

 In a production setting you obviously would not use port-forwarding.
 Typically one would

 * add a Kubernetes `ingress` in front of the `event-gateway` service.
-This creates a load balancer in the infrastructure that will allow https access to the event-gateway.
+This creates a load balancer in the infrastructure that will allow https access to the `event-gateway`.
 Make sure the load balancer is capable of handling http/2 otherwise latency and throughput will suffer.
 * communicate directly with the `event-gateway` service.
 This would only work if your events are being sent from within the same Kubernetes cluster.